snailsalad/LikeMind/docs/METRICS.md

 # Metric 5 - Retention
 How to collect: Track Day 1/7/30 retention by logging signup and app_open events in Firebase Analytics, then use Cohort Analysis to measure what percentage of users return 1, 7, and 30 days after signup.
 # Metric 6 - Task Success
-How to collect: Tracking the the number of how easily students are able to match, start a conversation and amount of meetups.
+How to collect: Tracking the the number matches per student, number of messages and number of attendance in meetups.